smnmnkr/CL-SoSe21--Bachelor-Thesis-Code/results/04-Orchestration/Readme.md

-# Orchestration Experiment
+# Orchestration Experiment (ONGOING)

-Results of baseline gradient training on the POS-Tagger, chained with the derivative-free algorithms.
+Results of baseline gradient training on the POS-Tagger, chained with the derivative-free algorithms. _(currently only evolution approach)_
+To fully reproduce these results it is necessary to run the experiment `00-Baseline-Gradient-Training at` first and use the resulting model as a `baseline_model.pickle`.

 ## Baseline: